Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Context Sensitive Hotkeys

 Global option will makes all Hotkeys context-sensitive.
 It can also be set individually for each macro in the *Edit Macros* window.
+Macro context takes precedence.

 Such hotkeys will only work depending on the type of window that is active or exists, or if an [expression](Variables.html#expressions) is evaluated to true.